DgenR-8/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock paper scissors program using Java class and methods This program is me converting a rock paper scissors program from python to Java using Java language class methods using the knowledge I currently have of Java that encompasses this application such as ternary operators, switch / case statements,
+Rock paper scissors program using Java class and methods.

+This program is me converting a rock paper scissors program from python to Java using Java language class methods using the knowledge I currently have of Java that encompasses this application such as ternary operators, switch / case statements,